u-siem/u-siem-core/README.md

 CI/CD tools like Jenkins that can run a integration test to check if the new changes breaks the system and then deploy the new version.

-In order to mitigate this problems uSIEM takes a different approach, instead of making dynamic changes to the SIEM like new parsers or extractors, you must define a code that does it, if you want a new field, you code it with his own testing suit.

 Some benchmarks (single-thread):
 | Log Source        | Events/second     |
 |-------------------|-------------------|